-- NM0066 "Baseline methodology for grid-connected coalmine methane power generation at an active coal mine with existing methane extraction and partial utilization," submitted by Hegang Coal Industry Group Limited - NM0075 "Baseline methodology for coal mine methane (CMM) utilization and destruction at a working coal mine," prepared by IT Power - NM0093 "Baseline methodology for methane utilization and destruction project activities at working coal mines where both coal mine methane (drained from within the mine) and coal bed methane (drained from the surface within the coal mining concession area) is used and/or destroyed," prepared by Westlake Associates, Ltd and Asian Development Bank - NM0094 "Baseline methodology for coal mine methane recovery and utilization at active coal mines," prepared by Millennium Capital Services, Co. - NM0102 "Generalised baseline methodology for coal mine methane (CMM) power generation," prepared by the Prototype Carbon Fund
+- NM0066 "Baseline methodology for grid-connected coalmine methane power generation at an active coal mine with existing methane extraction and partial utilization," submitted by Hegang Coal Industry Group Limited; - NM0075 "Baseline methodology for coal mine methane (CMM) utilization and destruction at a working coal mine", prepared by IT Power; - NM0093 "Baseline methodology for methane utilization and destruction project activities at working coal mines where both coal mine methane (drained from within the mine) and coal bed methane (drained from the surface within the coal mining concession area) is used and/or destroyed", prepared by Westlake Associates, Ltd and Asian Development Bank; - NM0094 "Baseline methodology for coal mine methane recovery and utilization at active coal mines", prepared by Millennium Capital Services, Co.; - NM0102 "Generalised baseline methodology for coal mine methane (CMM) power generation", prepared by the Prototype Carbon Fund.

-For more information regarding the proposals and their consideration by the Executive Board please refer to http://cdm.unfccc.int/goto/MPappmeth.
-This methodology also refers to the "Tool for calculation of emission factor for electricity systems", the latest version of the "Tool for the demonstration and assessment of additionality" and the latest version of the "Tool to determine project emissions from flaring gases containing Methane1".
+For more information regarding the proposals and their consideration by the Executive Board please refer to < http://cdm.unfccc.int/goto/MPappmeth>.
+This methodology also refers to the latest versions of the "Tool for calculation of the emission factor for an electricity system", the "Tool for the demonstration and assessment of additionality" and the "Tool to determine project emissions from flaring gases containing Methane".1